hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Python/README.md

 # To install numba module in Python
 ```

-To view its IR, we must set the `NUMBA_DUMP_IR` env variable to 1.
-Then, using the Just-In-Time (JIT) compiler from Numba, we can see the IR dump:
+To view its IR, we must set the `NUMBA_DUMP_IR` environmental variable to 1.
+Then, using the Just-In-Time (JIT) compiler from Numba, we can see the Numba IR dump for our code.
+Note that this is an internal IR, and not yet the standardized LLVM we've been examining:

 ```Python
 label 0: